-- Total items: 10 - Test time: 45 minutes - Type of items: A minimum of one each from the following operations will be included. - o Conversions within a system (e.g., mg to g), - o Conversions between measurement systems (e.g., lb. to kg), - o Administration in units (e.g., heparin, penicillin, insulin), - o Calculation of IV flow rates (e.g., ml/h and gtts/min, completion time), - o Solution reconstitution, and - o Six rights of medication administration.
+- Total items: 10 - Test time: 45 minutes

+- Type of items: A minimum of one each from the following operations will be included. - Conversions within a system (e.g., mg to g), - Conversions between measurement systems (e.g., lb. to kg), - Administration in units (e.g., heparin, penicillin, insulin), - o Calculation of IV flow rates (e.g., ml/h and gtts/min, completion time), - Solution reconstitution, and - Six rights of medication administration.

 Students may use faculty-approved basic (i.e., not scientific) calculators during these exams.
 Whenever appropriate, students should utilize calculators provided by the course instructor and/or test proctor.
 No food, drinks, electronic devices, or other personal items are allowed during the examination.
-Additionally, faculty members are recommended to include math calculation questions on all course examinations (including midterm and final examinations), especially those with clinical components.
-However, the inclusion of math calculations on any unit, midterm, and/or final exams is at the instructor's discretion but shall not exceed 5% of the total number of questions on any given exam.
+Additionally, faculty members should include a minimum of five (5) math calculation questions on course examinations (including midterm and final examinations), especially those with clinical components.